DamienGulliver/HAL/README.md

 - [Q-Engineering](https://qengineering.eu) for their Jetson Nano Deep Learning image
 - [CONCENTRIX](https://www.thingiverse.com/concentrix/designs) for their HAL-9000 3D print files
 - Contributors and maintainers
+- Arthur C. Clarke (wrote the book) and Stanley Kubrick (directed the film)

 ## Support
 For support: